fenago/gitlab-advanced/md/lab2_gitlab.md

 ![GitLab Create Branch](./images/delete-branch2.jpg)

-## Lab: Managing Merge Requests
+## Task: Managing Merge Requests

 There are many different ways to create a merge request.

 ### Task: Make changes in Gitlab Repo

-1. Switch to `example-tutorial-branch` in terminal of repo created in lab 3.
+1. Switch to `example-tutorial-branch` in terminal of repo created in `lab 1`.
 2. Make changes in `README.md` and push the changes.

     ![](./images/5.jpg)